What is insomnia?

 Insomnia, the term for having trouble sleeping at night, is one of the most common sleep complaints.
 About 1 in 3 adults has bouts of insomnia that last a few days at a time.
 This is acute insomnia.
 But 1 in 10 adults suffers ongoing difficulty sleeping, known as chronic insomnia.
-This is defined as insomnia that occurs more than 3 nights a week for over a month.
+There are many different definitions for chronic insomnia, but a commonly accepted one is insomnia that occurs more than 3 nights a week for at least 3 months.

 Insomnia affects people in different ways.
 If you suffer from it, you may not be able to go to sleep or you may not be able to stay asleep.
 You might constantly wake up earlier than you would like, perhaps in the wee hours of the morning, and find yourself unable to go back to sleep.

 Women are more likely to have insomnia than men.
 It is also more common among shift workers, who don't have consistent sleep schedules; people with low incomes; people who have a history of depression; and those who don't get much physical activity.

 Insomnia has many possible causes.
 The reasons you're lying awake when you don't want to be are individual.
 They can include any or all of these:

 - Dietary choices, such as caffeine late in the day, that interfere with sleep